 For the past 17 years Wolf Creek Ski Area has participated in an in-depth study of the water quality coming from precipitation.
 This program is being done in conjunction with the University of Illinois in order to determine trends in acid rain and acid snow.

 Wolf Creek recycles kitchen oil, glass, aluminum, steel, cardboard, paper, magazines, batteries, old uniforms, ink jet cartridges, phone books, old computers, monitors, printers and keyboards.

 Solar power is used at small outlying buildings at Wolf Creek.
 Also, through buying shares in San Juan Biodiesel, Wolf Creek is supporting this alternative fuel source.

-The Ski Areas Citizens Coalition lowered Wolf Creek’s environmental score last season.
+The Ski Areas Citizens' Coalition lowered Wolf Creek’s environmental score for the 2013-2014 season.
 Wolf Creek is working on restoring a higher grade by establishing a more realistic timeline of Wolf Creek’s expansion goals with the coalition.
-For more information go to www.skiareacitizens.com
+For more information go to www.skiareacitizens.org

 Over peak periods Wolf Creek, provides bus service to and from the ski area for employees.
 Employees are compensated to ride the buses to allow for more Guest parking.
 The majority of Wolf Creek’s clientele drive long distances and their vehicles become their home away from home.
 Wolf Creek provides free paved parking and free parking shuttles as an amenity that is greatly appreciated by our guests.